ms-iot/content/en-US/win10/samples/SerialSample.md

 ###Load the project in Visual Studio

-You can find this sample [here](https://github.com/ms-iot/samples/tree/develop/SerialSample/CS/){:target="_blank"}.
+You can find the C# and C++ versions of this sample [here](https://github.com/ms-iot/samples/tree/develop/SerialSample/){:target="_blank"}.
 Make a copy of the folder on your disk and open the project from Visual Studio.

 This app is a Universal Windows app and will run on both the PC and your IoT device.